-Ever since a doll catalogue arrived in our home last fall, Sunshine and Lily have been talking about dolls.
+Ever since a doll catalogue arrived in our home, Sunshine and Lily have been talking about dolls.
 They poured over the catalogue, picking the doll they wanted.
 They made lists of doll accessories and prices.
 They counted and recounted their birthday and Christmas money.

 At first, my husband and I listened and waited to see if this was a passing fad or lasting interest.
 Even after the doll catalogue mysteriously disappeared, the girls continued to talk about “their” dolls.
 At Christmas, they hoped to find a doll under the tree.
 After Christmas, Lily expressed her disappointment at not getting the one thing she really wanted.
-This was, I realized, something that had really captured their interest.
+A doll, I realized, had really captured their interest.

 Then my husband (ever fond of finding deals) began pointing out other dolls.
 They browsed dolls at this store for this price, with these accessories, and compared them to dolls at that store, with different accessories.
 Sunshine, ever practical, began to add up all the extra things she could get if the doll she wanted cost less.
 Lily clung to her love for the first doll who had caught her attention.

-Dolls from Heaven now has two saint dolls in their store: St. Therese of Lisieux and St. Joan of Arc.
-A St. John Paul II doll is also available for pre-order!
+Dolls from Heaven has two saint dolls in their store: St. Therese of Lisieux and St. Joan of Arc.
 St. Therese and St. Joan are two of the girls’ favourite saints, thanks to the Holy Heroes Glory Stories.
 I consulted with my husband about the dolls, pooled the girls’ birthday and Christmas money and made up the extra for what they needed, and ordered the saint dolls.
 Then I snuck the giant box into my room when it arrived, and we awaited the perfect time to present the girls’ with their new dolls!

-We decided upon Easter, though we haven’t given the girls Easter presents in the past.
+We decided to give the girls their dolls at Easter, though we haven’t given Easter presents in the past.
 It was a good date halfway between their birthdays (since Sunshine’s birthday was past, and it wouldn’t be right to give her a big present for Lily’s birthday).
 Jade has been less interested in a doll than her older sisters, so we found another present for her.
 (I’ll be watching the Dolls from Heaven website to get her a saint doll in a few years!)

 The girls’ faces lit up when they unwrapped their beautiful new saint dolls.
 They each instantly recognized the saints.
 I gave St. Therese to Sunshine, because they both share an interest in drama (St. Therese wrote and directed a play about St. Joan of Arc).
 Lily is my busy, active daughter, always running or bouncing, and so St. Joan’s character of a soldier seemed to fit her.

-Both saint dolls are 18″ dolls, like all the other dolls the girls looked at.
-They have cloth bodies and moveable, vinyl heads and limbs.
+Both saint dolls have cloth bodies and moveable, vinyl heads and limbs.
 St. Therese has slightly darker skin, lovely brown curls, and brown eyes.
 St. Joan has pale skin, straight blonde hair, and blue eyes.
 Their clothing—a habit for St. Therese and armour for St. Joan—is absolutely stunning in its attention to detail.
 The girls spent quite a bit of time oohing and aahing over the dolls’ clothing, and comparing outfits, and dressing and undressing their dolls.

 The first night after getting their saint dolls, the girls snuggled up on the couch with their books and their new little friends.
 I smiled as I thought of the imaginary conversations they could be having over their books.
 Since then, the dolls have retained places of honour on the girls’ beds.
 St. Therese and St. Joan have been shown off to visitors, and frequently I find Sunshine and Lily playing dolls together.